Caesarsage/student-management-api/README.md

   - `PORT`

 ## How to run from hosted link
-- Copy the hosted heroku link `link here`
+- Copy the `baseUrl` hosted on heroku link https://student-management-api-be.herokuapp.com

-- Refer to [Endpoint](#endpoints) for Request Arguments requirement to test on postman
+- Refer to [Endpoint](#endpoints) for Request Arguments requirement and endpoint to test on postman

 ## Error Handling